On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Rate of convergence analysis under weighted averaging

+\begin{proof} The proof can be done in a similar fashion to the proofs of \an{Lemmas}~\ref{lemma:gap-bounds} and~\ref{prop:gap-bounds}.
+More precisely, in the proof of each of these Lemmas, we put $\e_k=\eta_k=0$ in all the steps.
+There is one place in the proof of Lemma~\ref{lemma:gap-bounds} that we can make a sharper bound, which is in the relation~\eqref{ineq:proofLemmaEightSecondIneq}.
+In the second inequality of~\eqref{ineq:proofLemmaEightSecondIneq}, since $\eta_k=\e_k=0$, we have implying that we do not have to use the relation $\|a+b\|^2\le 2\|a\|^2 + 2\|b\|^2$.
+As a consequence, instead of having $2\g_k^2\|\Phi(x_k,\xi_k)\|^2$, we will have $\g_k^2\|\Phi(x_k,\xi_k)\|^2$ in the last inequality of~\eqref{ineq:proofLemmaEightSecondIneq}.
+As a result, in the final bound, the multiplier of $C^2$ changes from $1.5$ to $1$. \end{proof}

-where $0\leq \ell \leq N-1$, $N \geq 1$, $\bko_r=0$ when $r\geq 1$ and $\bko_r=1$ when $r<1$. \end{corollary} \begin{remark} The above result \us{generalizes the} bound in~\cite{nemirovski_robust_2009} in two directions.
+\begin{remark} The above result \us{generalizes the} bound in~\cite{nemirovski_robust_2009} in two directions.
 First, instead of assuming $r=1$, we \us{allow for $r$ to be a real number, leading to the addition of the term $\g_{N-1}^{r-1}\bko_r$.} Second, we derive this bound for the gap function of \us{monotone variational inequality problems}, while the bound in~\cite{nemirovski_robust_2009} addresses convex stochastic optimization problems. \us{Our generalization leads to a slightly different bound; specifically, in that $C^2$ in (\ref{ineq:gap-general-bound1-window}) is replaced by $0.5C^2$ in the optimization setting.} \end{remark}